 Students are eligible to apply to the College of Public Health’s undergraduate degree programs if they meet the standard admission requirements by the end of their first year of undergraduate study at the University of Iowa.

 Nope.
 You can and must take the same courses your first year as directly admitted students (CPH:1400 and CPH:1600), with the exception of CPH:1050.
 This course will be waived for you.
-If you have any questions, contact Katie McCullough.
+If you have any questions, contact Kim Klinedinst at email@example.com.

 Students interested in learning more about the public health major may want to declare the public health interest, which indicates the student’s interest in learning more about public health, the major’s requirements, and about how and when to apply.
 Public health interest is not a major but helps students to be matched with advisors with an expertise in this field.
 Any undergraduate at UI, regardless of college, may declare the public health interest.
-For more information on the field of public health, please click here.
+Find out more about the field of public health.